 3.1 Membership Classes.
-ABEA shall comprise six classes of members: Active, Associate, Corresponding, Senior, Honorary, and Candidate.
+ABEA shall comprise seven classes of members: Active, Associate, International, Senior, Honorary, Post-Graduate and Resident.
 Members of all classes of membership are eligible to participate in presentations at the Executive Sessions.
 However, only Active Members shall have the right to vote with respect to business conducted at the Executive Sessions.

 a.
 Active Members shall be those physicians who by reason of their eminence in the practice of Broncho-Esophagology have been elected to such membership.
 Only Active Members shall have the rights to vote and hold office.

 b.
-Associate Members shall be physicians, researchers, or allied professionals in allied specialties who are actively associated with Broncho-Esophagology.
+Associate Members shall be physicians, researchers or allied professionals in allied specialties who are actively associated with Laryngology and Broncho-Esophagology.

 c.
 International Members shall be physicians of prominence in the practice of Broncho-Esophagology whose geographical location prohibits them from regular attendance at meetings.

 d.
 Senior Members shall be those former Active Members, Associate Members or International Members in good standing who, upon their own request, after at least twenty years of membership or upon reaching the age of sixty-five, have been relieved by the Council of the duties and prerogatives of their membership classifications, and are nominated and elected to Senior Membership